 Traveling through the German cities and highway had shown me how beautiful the suburbs of European countries are and one could realize the transitions between these 2 countries almost immediately.
 The signboard was different, the language, coffee, pastries and sense of fashion is almost the real ‘Parisian‘ show stopper.

-At first, the travel time made me feel heavy cause I wanted to be in Paris like immediately!
-Throughout my journey, I was just reliving my childhood wishes and imagining what else I would do once I am in France.
-The Europeans have a scenic countryside lifestyle and they are rich in agriculture and reserved nature.
-Every part of the countryside landscape is mind-blowing and soothing for the eye.
-The journey was about 7 – 8 hours away and we did take breaks in between to rest and before continuing our journey, pretty much the weather throughout our travel seem sunny from Germany and it started off drizzling while we were approaching France.
+I wanted to be in Paris like immediately!
+Throughout my journey, I was reliving my childhood wishes and imagining the Eiffel Tower.
+The trip started off in Germany (we took a road trip) and it was about 7 to 8 hours away however we did take breaks in between to rest and before continuing our journey.
+I must admit though, the Europeans have a scenic countryside and they are rich in agriculture and reserved nature.
+Throughout my journey, the countryside is mind-blowing and brings so much peace to the heart.
+Pretty much the weather throughout our travel seem sunny from Germany and it started off drizzling while we were approaching France.
+The travel seemed worthwhile.
+Even though it was a rather long drive, it was totally worth the effort.

 On our first day, the first stop was the most iconic piece of Paris, the Eiffel Tower.
 The iconic landmark was quite a distance from my hotel, but it’s worth the walk because I get to see the streets of Paris and technically speaking that’s the whole idea of visiting Paris!
 From my hotel, I obtained some information from the maps leaflet on the shelve and begun mapping out my day-walking trip and oh boy it was so much more helpful to know there is inter-city train that goes to the places I wanted to visit.
 This made my day even easier.